enzi/Entities.Exposed/README.md

 # Entities.Exposed
 Helpful extensions for Entities and NativeContainers

+Note about Entities 1.0:
+Entities 1.0 has changed CDFE to ComponentLookup and added methods to to get RefRO/RW structs of an IComponentData.
+This makes UnsafeCDFE not as important as it once was.
+However, there's still a bit of value found because you can directly get a ref value and not the struct wrapper and getting the pointers is easier, without relying on calling UnsafeUtility.AddressOf on a RefRW/RO.

 Unity.Entities.Exposed namespace:

 The main purpose is to get pointers and references from ComponentDataFromEntity